| A short while later, Barbara is sitting back in bed, with Fiona

 had nothing to do with the accident."
 Wayne sits there, looking

+thoughtful.
 Sometime later, Wayne walks into the Morrell town house.
 Caroline

 is busy packing belongings into cardboard boxes, and Wayne comments,